ShawnZhong/compiler-explorer-triton/README.md

 However, we should assume that the deployment environment does not necessarily have a GPU.
 To address this challenge, we use [fake tensor](https://docs.pytorch.org/docs/stable/torch.compiler_fake_tensor.html) developed by the PyTorch team as part of TorchDynamo.
 A fake tensor behaves like a normal tensor but does not have a real memory allocation and is only used for compilation purposes.
 This approach removes the dependency on a GPU and makes it more efficient by saving memory consumption.

+## FAQ

+**Is auto-tuning supported?**

+Yes and no. Since we only compile the kernel without executing it, auto-tuning cannot  determine the optimal kernel configuration.
+However, you can still write `@triton.autotune` in your code and see the ouput, which can be useful for debugging and understanding the impact of different configurations on the generated assembly.

+**Where are the Triton packages sourced from?**

+The Triton packages are sourced from the PyPI package index (https://pypi.org/project/triton).
+These are the same packages you would receive when executing the command `pip install triton==x.y.z`.
+Once the nightly build becomes available (refer to [issue #5967](https://github.com/triton-lang/triton/issues/5967)), it will also be supported.

+**Is source mapping among IRs supported?**

+Source mapping is implemented from Python source code to all MLIR dialects and GPU assembly.
+The source locations among IRs are derived from the Python source code.
+Due to constraints in Compiler Explorer, direct source mapping between different IRs (e.g., `USE_IR_LOC={ttir,ttgir}`) is not easily implementable.

 ## Contact